CartoDB/cartodb/doc/API.md

 #### cartodb.Tiles.getTiles(_layerOptions, callback_)

-Fetch the tile template for the layerdefinition.
+Fetches the tile template for the layerdefinition.

 ##### Arguments

-+ **layerOptions**: the data that defines the layer, it should contain at least user_name and sublayer list.
-There are the available options:
++ **layerOptions**: the data that defines the layer.
+It should contain at least user_name and sublayer list.
+These are the available options:

 <div class="code-title">cartodb.Tiles.getTiles</div>
 ```javascript